John-Abbott-College/6P3-Notes/wk8/device-cloud-communication.md

 IoT Hub gives you the ability to invoke direct methods on devices from the cloud.
 For example, to trigger a relay or ask the device to initiate a upload process.

 Similarly to HTTP, direct methods represent a request-reply interaction with a device.
-The request sender needs to know immediately if the request succeed or failed.
+The request sender needs to know immediately if the request succeeded or failed.
 For example, turning on a light from a phone.

 The life-cycle of a Direct Method is as follows: